Hubs-Foundation/hubs/doc/spritesheet-generation.md

 1. Move all the sprites you want to include in the spritesheet into `src/assets/images/sprites/`.
 1. Type `npm run spritesheet`.
 This will generate `sprite-system-spritesheet.json` and `sprite-system-spritesheet.png` in the directory `src/assets/images/spritesheets/`.

-Note: The name of the sprite that is used in the generated `json` file is the same as the name of original image file in `src/assets/images/sprites/`.
+The name of the sprite that is used in the generated `json` file is the same as the name of original image file in `src/assets/images/sprites/`.
 Hence we refer to the image within a spritesheet by its associated filename.
 This may lead to some confusion, but should be clear when inspecting the `json` file.

+Note for hubs devs: Most of the source images in `src/assets/images/sprites` were exported from Figma.
+If you want to alter these images, it is probably best to do so in Figma, then re-export at the desired size.